niclom12/Auto-Brief/README.md

 # Spotify Review Brief Generator

-This project generates a detailed brief from a dataset of Spotify reviews.
-It leverages natural language processing techniques to cluster reviews, select representative ones, and generate concise summaries.
+This is a proof of concept for an automated brief generation system.
+The project generates a detailed brief from a dataset of Spotify reviews.
+It leverages natural language processing techniques to cluster reviews, select representative ones.
+It then uses deep learning techniques to generate concise summaries.
+Watch the presentation for a more detailed understanding of the project as a whole.

 ## Breif Generation section